Skip to main content

 </html>

-The <head> includes the document's metadata and styles, while the <body> contains the content displayed to the user.
+The <head> section includes the document's metadata and styles, while the <body> contains the content visible to users.

 Block Elements and Inline Elements

-HTML elements are broadly categorized into Block elements and Inline elements.
+HTML elements are primarily categorized into Block elements and Inline elements.

-1. Block Elements: Block elements take up the full width of the parent container and always start on a new line.
-Elements such as <div>, <h1>, and <p> are block elements.
+1. Block Elements: Block elements occupy the full width of the screen and begin on new lines. <div>, <h1>, <p>, etc., are examples of block elements.

 HTML Block Elements

-1. Inline Elements: Inline elements only take up as much width as necessary and are displayed consecutively without a line break.
-Elements such as <span>, <a>, and <img> are inline elements.
+1. Inline Elements: Inline elements take up only as much width as the content itself and are displayed consecutively without line breaks. <span>, <a>, <img>, etc., are examples of inline elements.

 HTML Inline Elements